Payback Period PB Explained

 | A | / | B | = C / 1.0

 This fraction, C, plus the number of whole years before the payback year (Y), is PB:

 Payback Period = Y + C.

 To implement the PB metric in a spreadsheet, the sheet must have access to individual annual figures for both net cash flow and cumulative cash flow (the last two rows of the table above).
 The programmer builds logical tests ( "IF" expressions in Microsoft Excel) to find the first year of positive cumulative cash flow.
 Then, with the payback year known, the calculations use annual and cumulative cash flows from the break even year and the year before that, to calculate the lengths of line segments A and B from the diagram above.
 (See Financial Metrics Pro for working examples.)

 Considerations for using the payback metric

 Payback period is an appealing metric because its meaning is easily understood.
 Nevertheless, here are some points to keep in mind when using payback period:

 - PB cannot be calculated if the positive cash inflows do not eventually outweigh the cash outflows.
-That is why this metric (like IRR) is of little use when used with a pure "costs only" business case or cost of ownership analysis.
+That is why this metric is of little use when used with a pure "costs only" business case or cost of ownership analysis.